marvin1099/Forceaudiodevice/README.md

 https://www.nirsoft.net/utils/nircmd-x64.zip

 # Working
-Still working an auto installer you wat to run it ad this to the Task Scheduler
+Still working an auto installer
+You want to run it ad this to the Task Scheduler
 - add trigger for on system start
 - select run with highest privileges
 - select run wehether user is loged on